OpenHearing/TabSINT/Specifications/dpgram/dpgram.rst

 * The GUI should display the parameters from the protocol in a table similar to the one shown below
 * There should be a `Submit` button to initiate the exam.
 The `Submit` button becomes inactive after initating the exam.
 * After initiating the exam, a progress bar appears and the `Submit` button is replaced with an inactive `Next` button (See screen 2 image below).
 * While the exam progresses, live results are plotted for the individual frequencies specfied in the `f2` array.
 The exam progresses automatically through each frequency.
-The DPOAE value is plotted as a blue circle and the noise value is plotted as a red 'x'.
+The DPOAE value is plotted as a blue circle and the noise value is plotted as a gray 'x'.
 The normative background plotting is displayed as background.
 * The `Next` button becomes active after all of the frequencies of the DP-gram exam are completed.

 .. list-table::